sekika/swrcfit/README.md

 where DataFile is a filename of the [data file](#preparation-of-data-file), and setting is the [calculation options](#calculation-options).
-When setting is not specified, default setting is used.
-Multiple setting can be specified.
-The blanket [ ] indicates that it is not required.
+The blanket [ ] indicates that it is not required, and ... indicates that multiple settings can be specified.

 If you use the sample data in the source package, `swrc.txt` ([download](https://raw.githubusercontent.com/sekika/swrcfit/master/swrc.txt)),